ryanirl/autodiff/README.md

 ### Installation

-At the moment just gonna have to clone the repo and make sure you have numpy installes which is it's only dependency.
+At the moment just gonna have to clone the repo and make sure you have numpy installed which is it's only dependency.

 Not tested on Python2.